Identifying Mice & Rats

 Traps.
 From snap traps to glue traps, there are many different traps available on the market today.
 Snap traps are inexpensive, designed to quickly kill rodents, and easy to use.
 Glue traps are a good option for controlling rodents that don't risk snapping fingers or paws.

 Baits.
-Baits are an easy-to-use, no-mess solution to eliminating mice and rats.
+Baits are an easy-to-use, no-mess solution for eliminating mice and rats.
 Bait blocks contain a poison and are placed in a station that the rodent enters.
-After a rodent nibbles on the bait block, it will leave the station and ultimately die within 1 to 2 days.
-Tomcat has a variety of bait stations available for both mice and rats, and every 1-oz. bait block will kill a lot of mice (up to 10*)!
+After a rodent nibbles on the bait block, it will leave the station and ultimately die within 1-2 days.
+Tomcat® has a variety of bait stations available for both mice and rats, and every 1 oz bait block will kill a lot of mice (up to 12*)!

 *Based on no-choice laboratory testing